-Experiments were performed using a 40 speakers (20 male and 20 female) clean speech database [11].
-Each speaker recorded 40 phonetically balanced utterances in Brazilian Portuguese which were drawn from [12].
-The corpus has 1600 sentences comprising 694 different words and it was subdivided in two groups: training corpus (1200 utterances) and testing corpus (400 utterances).
+Portuguese which were drawn from [12].
+The corpus has 1600 sentences comprising 694 different words and it was divided in two groups: training corpus (1200 utterances) and testing corpus (400 utterances).

-The recordings were performed in low noise environment at 11,025 kHz sample rate and 16-bit coded.
+The recordings were performed in a low noise environment at 11,025 kHz sample rate and 16-bit coded.
 The sampling frequency was lowered to 8 kHz to make them compatible with the AURORA database.

-The original database was artificially corrupted by the noises (airport, babble, car, exhibition, restaurant, street, subway and train) of the Aurora Project database [7].
+The original database was artificially corrupted by noises (airport, babble, car, exhibition, restaurant, street, subway and train) from the Aurora Project database [7].
 For the training material, for each clean sentence, 2 new versions were created combining each noise type at levels 15 and 20 dB as proposed by [4].
 For each clean utterance of testing corpus, 5 new versions were created adding each noise type at levels 0, 5, 10, 15 and 20 dB.
-Therefore, training and testing database have 19200 and 16000 corrupted utterances, respectively.
+Therefore, training and testing database have now 19200 and 16000 corrupted utterances, respectively.